Syllabus and Faculty Contacts

 Successful completion of ONE of the following or an equivalent course is a prerequisite and exceptions are at the digression of the course directors: AT 310/PHYSED 310; BIOLOGY 172, 174, 208, 225 or 305; BIOLCHEM 212 or 415; BIOMEDE 231, 321 or 403; CHEM 351; MCDB 306, 308, 310 or 428; NURS 210 or PHYSIOL 201.
 Admission will be limited with preference given to graduate and senior undergraduate students.
 Undergraduate students should sign up under the CDB 450 number, but may also enroll at the CDB 550 level.
 If in doubt, consult the course director.
 As the Rackham Graduate School will only recognize 500 level courses for any graduate degree, all graduate students should enroll under the CDB 550 number.

-Please note that this course has reverted to in-person.
-Lectures and Lab Introductions are presented MO or TH from 4 to 6 pm in the West Medical Lecture Hall of the Med.
+Please note that this course has reverted to an in person format.
+Lectures and lab introductions are presented MO or TH from 4 to 6 pm in 2710 lecture room in the Med.
 Sci 2 Building on the preclinical medical campus.
-Unless other arrangements are made with the course director, quizzes and examinations have to be taken in-person synchronous during the course hours in the lecture hall or the reserved computer space.
+Unless other arrangements are made with the course director, all quizzes and examinations have to be taken in person synchronous during the course hours in the lecture hall or at the Testing Accommodation Center (TAC).
 For further information, please contact Dr. Hortsch (hortsch@umich.edu).

 Course Director